 Auditors are the first level of protection for all stakeholders in general and for non-participative shareholders in particular.
 The Auditors owe a fiduciary duty to the shareholders especially the public shareholders.
 The Auditor's role is crucial in ensuring the integrity and transparency of the financial statements.
 Accordingly, SES is of the opinion that the Auditors should be independent, well-qualified, objective, unbiased and free from conflict of interests.
-Therefore, while analysing resolution(s) for the appointment of statutory Auditors, SES will consider factors such as compliance with law, association/ affiliations with the Company/ promoters/ directors or management, tenure of association, proposed fee, Basis of recommendation along with credentials disclosed, and non-audit engagements with the company that may prevent the Auditors from carrying out their duty in objective & independent manner.
+Therefore, while analysing resolution(s) for the appointment of statutory Auditors, SES will consider factors such as compliance with law, association/affiliations with the Company/ promoters/ directors or management, tenure of association, proposed fee, Basis of recommendation along with credentials disclosed, and non-audit engagements with the company that may prevent the Auditors from carrying out their duty in objective & independent manner.

-In exceptional cases, based on analysis of Financial statements, if SES finds that Auditors did not fulfill their role/responsibility properly, SES would recommend a vote AGAINST re-appointment of same auditor.
+In exceptional cases, based on analysis of Financial statements, if SES finds that Auditors did not fulfill their role/responsibility properly, SES will not support re-appointment of same auditor.

-Since ratification of appointment on yearly basis is no more required and appointment is once in 5 years, in case SES finds that Auditors have not done their duty, SES would make an observation in its report highlighting Audit failure and request shareholders to take appropriate action to protect their interests.
+In case SES finds that Auditors have not done their duty, SES would make an observation in its report highlighting Audit failure and request shareholders to take appropriate action to protect their interests.
 In case SES finds that Auditors have failed on continuous basis in protecting interest of shareholders SES may report the same to concerned regulators at its option.